Mbappé reveals details of his renewal with PSG: ‘The project has changed’

 Mbappé also sent a message to the Madrid fans, whose shirt he visited for a week when he was 14 years old, but to whom he has twice said ‘no’.

-“I understand the disappointmentn, I hope you understand that I have wanted to stay in my country, that I am French and as a Frenchman I want to continue a little more to lift France to the top,” he said.
+“I understand the disappointment, I hope you understand that I wanted to stay in my country, that I am French and as a French I want to continue a little more to lift France to the top,” he said.

+(You may be interested: Byron Castillo, of the Ecuadorian National Team, breaks down in tears due to intense pressure

 The footballer appeared together with the president, Nasser Al Khelaifi, at a press conference which he attended accompanied by his parents and his brother.
 Al Khelaifi assured that they have barely talked about money with the player, with whom the entire discussion was sports and considered that his renewal is important for French football.
 He did not want to respond to the complaint announced by the president of the Spanish LaLiga, Javier Tebas, at UEFA for an alleged violation of financial “fair play” and assured that “the most important thing is to have the best player in the world”.